What you will Find Inside

 This next very techno reference reveals Statins interfere with the PAL-1 pathway that is involved in inflammation and wound healing.(1) ref This is very new research and will need many years of duplication and testing before any public exposure erupts.
 The vital piece of info here is that PAL-1 triggers PXR and PXR triggers PAL-1, and PXR is involved with Drug resistance and cancer spreading.
 This is one of the pathways cancer cells might hyjack and use to protect against chemotherapeutic drugs and speed the proliferation of new cancer cells.
 (2) ref

-Copied from ref (1): Plasminogen activator inhibitor type 1 (PAI-1) is a multifunctional protein that has important roles in inflammation and wound healing.
+Copied from above (1) ref: Plasminogen activator inhibitor type 1 (PAI-1) is a multifunctional protein that has important roles in inflammation and wound healing.
 Its aberrant regulation may contribute to many disease processes such as heart disease.
 The PAI-1 promoter is responsive to multiple inputs including cytokines, growth factors, steroids and oxidative stress.
 The statin drugs, atorvastatin, mevastatin and rosuvastatin, increased basal and stimulated expression of the PAI-1 promoter 3-fold.
-Copied from ref (2): PXR is expressed in several cancer tissues and the accumulating evidence strongly points to the differential role of PXR in cancer growth and progression as well as in chemotherapy outcome.
+Copied from (2) ref: PXR is expressed in several cancer tissues and the accumulating evidence strongly points to the differential role of PXR in cancer growth and progression as well as in chemotherapy outcome.
 In cancer cells, besides regulating the gene expression of enzymes and proteins involved in drug metabolism and transport, PXR also regulates other genes involved in proliferation, metastasis, apoptosis, anti-apoptosis, inflammation, and oxidative stress.
 In this review, we focus on the differential role of PXR in a variety of cancers, including prostate, breast, ovarian, endometrial, and colon.

 Interesting History of heart disease here (<moved page, searching for another) Heart disease was almost unknown before the 1900's.